Many98/utilspy/README.md

 ## Examples:

 * #### Connector
-    Implement custom `MyClass` which inherits all `Connector`'s functionality.
+    Implement custom `MyClass` which inherits all `Connector`'s functionality i.e. `Connector` can be used as Mixin.
     Then initialize instance `mc` of `MyClass`, load some data from excel file and export another data to `out_table`.